garrandall/popular-music-data/tracks/can-t-stop-this-thing-we-started-bryan-adams.md

 Oh yeah
 I can't stop this thing we started
 Yeah, you gotta know it's right
-Can't stop this course we've plotted, ohh yeah
+Can't stop this course we've plotted, oh yeah
 This thing called love we got it
 Ain't no place for the brokenhearted
 I can't stop it